ricardocajo/error-monitor-ros-gazebo/README.md

 ### UsefullPredicates
 X.position - The position of the robot in the simulation

-X.position.y - The position in the y axis of the robot in the simulation
+X.position.y - The position in the y axis of the robot in the simulation (also works for x and z)

-X.distance.Y - The absolute distance between two objects in the simulation
+X.distance.Y - The absolute distance between two objects in the simulation (x and y axis)

+X.distanceZ.Y - The absolute distance between two objects in the simulation (x, y and z axis)

-X.orientation - The orientation of a object in the simulation
+X.velocity - The velocity of an object in the simulation (this refers to linear velocity)

-X.velocity - The velocity of a object in the simulation
+X.velocity.x - The velocity in the x axis of an object in the simulation (this refers to linear velocity)

 X.localization_error - The difference between the robot perception of its position and the actual position in the simulation

+*Yet to implement:*

+X.orientation - The orientation of an object in the simulation

+X.orientation_between.Y - The orientation difference between two objects in the simulation

+X.velocity_error - The difference between the robot perception of its velocity and the actual velocity in the simulation (this refers to linear velocity)

+X.velocity_angular - The angular velocity of an object in the simulation

 ### Examples